LabRicecat/carescript-api/README.md

 ## Installation
 **Note: the carescript API is not a standallone project, it's designed to be used as a dependency!**

 To install the carescriptAPI, install the [CatCaretaker](https://github.com/LabRicecat/CatCaretaker) and run:
+(This will only add some dependencies and put it nicely in a folder, you can also simply clone the repository)
 ```
 $ catcare download labricecat/carescript-api@main
 ```